Welcome, Service Members!

 3. Performance Based Graduate School Incentive Program (PB-GSIP)

-The Advanced Education Program requires certain documentation from the university to complete the eligibility and acceptance packets.
-These documents include:
+AEPs require certain documentation from the university to complete the eligibility and acceptance packets.
+These documents may include:

 1. Letter of Acceptance.
-The letter of acceptance needs to list the specific program you are attending, contain the university letterhead, and signature block from the university admissions office.
-To obtain a letter of acceptance, apply to KU.
+The letter needs to list the specific program you are attending, contain the university letterhead, and signature block from the university admissions office.
+To obtain a letter of acceptance, apply and be admitted to KU.

 3. Tuition Agreement.
 This document lays out all the costs of the program by semester and needs to match your proposed class schedule.
-The agreement needs to include a registrar office letterhead and signature from a registrar official.
+The agreement needs to include a KU letterhead and signature from a KU official.
 Once you have your proposed class schedule from your advisor, contact the MASC for assistance.

 If you have trouble obtaining any documentation or have any questions and don't know where to start, please fill out our contact form, selecting "active duty programs" for the topic and answer the subsequent questions.

-• Master of Science in Homeland Security: Law & Policy (City of Leavenworth): This MS degree is one of the nation's only graduate degrees in Homeland Security to be offered within a School of Law.
+• Master of Science in Homeland Security: Law & Policy (online): This MS degree is one of the nation's only graduate degrees in Homeland Security to be offered within a School of Law.
 This highly interdisciplinary degree prepares officers to develop policies, strategies, plans and programs to reduce America's vulnerability to the full range of homeland security threats and potential catastrophic events.

 • Master of Science in Business - Supply Chain Management and Logistics (Fort Leavenworth): Developed in conjunction with the CGSC's Department of Logistics & Resource Operations, the MS-SCM provides officers with the opportunity to expand their future potential with a specialized degree in Supply Chain Management.
 The KU curriculum complements the quality training and experience military logisticians typically enjoy, while providing a broader, civilian economy focus.